- The definition of an addiction is an obsessive need for a habit forming substance or activity.

 The constant craving for a drug is an example of an addiction.

 the condition of being addicted (to a habit) or of being an addict; specif., the habitual use of narcotic drugs

 - a.
-Compulsive physiological and psychological need for a habit-forming substance: a drug used in the treatment of heroin addiction.b.
-An instance of this: a person with multiple chemical addictions.
+Physiological or psychological dependence, as on a substance: a drug used in the treatment of heroin addiction.b.
+An instance of this: a person with a sex addiction.

 - a.
-The condition of being habitually or compulsively occupied with or or involved in something.b.
-An instance of this: had an addiction for fast cars.
+The condition of being habitually occupied with or involved in something: My addiction to comic books disappeared when graphic novels came out.b.
+The condition of using something on a regular or dependent basis: fossil fuel addiction.c.
+An instance of one of these conditions: had an addiction to fast cars.

 From addict + -ion; compare (Latin) addictio (“an adjudging, an award”)